ARUNDEL WRIGHTE – Box Hill pioneer

 Their daughter Winifred was born in 1923 and was truly a quiet, inspirational person who was fiercely independent and perhaps years ahead of her time, with a strong sense of justice, work ethic and adventure.
 She won a scholarship from and attended the Presbyterian Ladies College in East Melbourne and gained entry to Melbourne University where she graduated from the Faculty of Law.
 A trailblazer, she was one of four women to graduate in Law in 1945.

 Winifred was admitted as a barrister and solicitor of the Supreme Court of Victoria in 1946 and the following year she was working from an office at 738 Mt Alexander Rd in Moonee Ponds.
-In 1949 Winifred set up her own firm of W A McCook at 173 Main St, Ringwood (now Maroondah Hwy) working as a barrister and solicitor.
+In 1949 Winifred set up her own firm of W A McCook at 173 Whitehorse Rd, Ringwood (now Maroondah Hwy) working as a barrister and solicitor.

-In 1949 at the request of the Status of Women Standing Committee Victorian division— A.N.C.U.N (Australian National Committee United Nations) Winifred prepared a report titled The Legal and Political Status of Women in Australia.
+In 1949 at the request of the Status of Women Standing Committee Victorian division— A.N.C.U.N.
+(Australian National Committee United Nations) Winifred prepared a report titled The Legal and Political Status of Women in Australia.
 The report is housed in the Manuscripts Collection at the State Library of Victoria.
+If you are interested in reading the report please click here:

 In 1950 the Geelong Grammar School held a festival titled Our World of Tomorrow.
 One of the topics of the festival was The Challenge to the United Nations.
 The topic was selected by Herbert V Evatt who was the first President of the United Nations Security Council and the former Australian Attorney General and Minister for External Affairs.

-A festival lecture was titled Rights of Man and consisted of three speakers Neville Whiffen MSC, Rev. Stephen Yarnold and Winifred McCook L.L.B:
+A festival lecture was titled Rights of Man and consisted of three speakers Neville Whiffen MSC, Rev. Stephen Yarnold and Winifred McCook L.L.B.
+The Pegasus – Journal of the Geelong College,1950 it mentions:

 ‘Mr Whiffen introduced the discussion making two points, first, that the world must be a peaceful, happy, inhabited one and secondly, that we must think as well as being entertained’.
 Neville Whiffen was a chemical engineer and First Secretary and Scientific Attache with the Australian Embassy in Washington.